You’ve got questions. We’ve got answers.

 Public Safety Operational Levy Impact

-City will be authorized to levy permanently up to 103.75 mills per year, to raise approximately $13,675,910.
-Based on the taxable value of the City in fiscal year 2024, the property taxes on a home with an assessed market value for tax purposes of $100,000 would increase by $140.06 per year, of $300,000 would increase by $420.18 per year, and of $600,000 would increase by $840.36 per year.
+If the levy had passed, the City would have been authorized to levy permanently up to 103.75 mills per year, to raise approximately $13,675,910.
+Based on the taxable value of the City in fiscal year 2024, the property taxes on a home with an assessed market value for tax purposes of $100,000 would have increased by $140.06 per year, of $300,000 would have increased by $420.18 per year, and of $600,000 would have increased by $840.36 per year.
 An increase in property taxes may lead to an increase in rental costs.

 Public Safety Bond Impact